Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 You might not survey all your employees, but your sample size for the survey might consist of employees in different departments.
 You could get a rough estimate of the overall engagement levels of your workforce.
 But we’re getting ahead of ourselves.
 For now, if someone asks, population size is the number of people you want to get results about.

-Now, does this have to be an exact number?
-Not necessarily.
-It would be nice if you have a precise idea of your population size.
+It would be nice if you had a precise idea of your population size.
 For example, you’re trying to do a market study about the interests of teenagers, and you’re not going to have an exact number.
 A ballpark figure will work just fine in such cases.

-Margin of Error
+Term 2 – Margin of Error (e)

 If you thought population size was easy to understand, things are about to get a little trickier.
 But we’ll break it down for you, so there’s no need to worry.
 What’s the margin of error, also known as the confidence interval, about?
-It’s an upper limit of how much your survey results, based on the sample size for the survey, can differ from the actual truth from your population size.
+It’s an upper limit of how much your survey results, based on the sample size for the survey, can differ from the actual truth of your population size.

 In other words, a margin of error represents the confidence with which you trust your sample size for a survey to reflect the opinions of the population size.
 For example, if you measure customer experience, let’s assume that if we were to average out the satisfaction score of all your customers, that number out of 10 would be an 8.
 Now, we obviously cannot survey all your customers, so let’s say we surveyed your sample.